 Are you a Lawyer or a legal volunteer?

-Information for Lawyers with questions about how they can help Returning Citizens regain their right to vote are encouraged to watch the League of Women Voters of Florida’s Continuing Legal Education (CLE) Program on this topic.
+Lawyers with questions about how they can help Returning Citizens regain their right to vote are encouraged to watch the League of Women Voters of Florida’s Continuing Legal Education (CLE) Program on this topic.

 The League is thrilled that so many lawyers are interested in working together with us on our efforts to assist Returning Citizens to get their rights to vote.